gg-src-fingerprint/main_archive/README.md

 # main_archive

-This is the main archived repository for src-fingerprint
+This repository is the main archived repository for src-fingerprint user.